realestate-com-au/blobby/README.md

 ## Usage

-It supports popular BLOBs operations such as reading:
+It supports popular BLOB operations such as reading:

     store["key"].read